stac-utils/stac-pydantic/README.md

 #### Implicit
 The `item_model_factory` function creates an appropriate Pydantic model based on the structure of the item by looking at the extensions defined by the `stac_extensions` member.
+The model can be created once and reused for the life of the interpreter.

 ```python
 from stac_pydantic import item_model_factory